JuanBQti/Incentive-Mechanisms/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 0, & \text{otherwise}
 \end{cases}
 $$

-The expressions above inform how the current design rewards operators and delegators based on stake and pledge.

 ### Notation and normalization
 Unless stated otherwise, stake variables are measured as fractions of total ADA supply ($T$).